What Is Leukemia?

 - feel very tired, weak, or short of breath while playing

 - bruise very easily, get a lot of nosebleeds, or bleed for a long time after even a minor cut

 - pain in the bones or joints, sometimes causing a limp

-- poor appetite
+- poor appetite and weight loss

 - fevers with no other symptoms

 Sometimes leukemia can spread, or metastasize.
 If it spreads to the brain, symptoms may include headaches, seizures, balance problems, or vision problems.
 If it spreads to the lymph nodes in the chest, symptoms may include breathing problems and chest pain.

 What Causes Leukemia?